 Manage Developer Apps

-If you’re a developer, use the Developer App Management page to create Personal Access Tokens and access your API Key.
+If you’re a developer, use the Developer App Management page to create Personal Access Tokens.

 To access the Developer App Management page: